RackHD/docs/docs/how_it_works.rst

 **Notes:**

 * No workflow is assigned to a PXE-booting system that is already known to RacKHD.
-Instead, the RackHD system responds with a "pass through" to iPXE, letting the system continue to boot as specified by its BIOS or UEFI boot order.
+Instead, the RackHD system ignores proxy DHCP requests from booting nodes with no active workflow, letting the system continue to boot as specified by its BIOS or UEFI boot order.

-* The default workflow can be updated to do additional work or steps for the installation of RackHD - to run other workflows based on the SKU analysis, or different actions based on the logic embedded into the workflow itself.
+* The discovery workflow can be updated to do additional work or steps for the installation of RackHD - to run other workflows based on the SKU analysis, or different actions based on the logic embedded into the workflow itself.

 * Additional pollers exist and can be configured to capture data through SNMP, and the RackHD project is set up to support additional pollers as plugins that can be